chrisyarbrough/CodecksPlasticIntegration/Readme.md

 sudo chown -R username $EXT_DIR
 ```

+On macOS, you might also need to go to Settings -> Privacy & Security -> App Management -> Allow your IDE to update
+other applications

 On Windows, right-click the folder, select _properties_ and allow 'write' permissions for your user.

 ## Testing